ugo-emekauwa/hx-datastore-safeguard/README.md

     # Required Variables #
     ######################
     ```
 4. Set the value of the variable named `hx_admin` with the username of the credentials that will be used to access the targeted Cisco HyperFlex system.
 The value must be a string.
-For example, here is an entry the sets the username to **admin**:
+For example, here is an entry that sets the username to **admin**:
     ```python
     hx_admin = "admin"
     ```